Why This Hairless French Bulldog Litter Sparked Anger

 The French Bulldog has been one of the top 5 most popular dog breeds in the world.
 But a piece of recent news about the Frenchies has sparked anger in dog lovers.
 A new variety of this breed has been on verge of development for around a couple of years, which is called Hairless French Bulldog.

-The demand for such dogs encourages puppy mills and puppy farms to breed more and more litters for the sake of money.
-Instead of getting a puppy from a breeder a pet store, one should rescue from shelters.
-Read benefits of adopting a dog from a shelter?
+The demand for such dogs encourages puppy mills and puppy farms to breed more and more dogs for the sake of money.
+Instead of getting a puppy from a breeder or a pet store, one should rescue it from shelters.
+Read the benefits of adopting a dog from a shelter.

 Find out more about this news below.

 According to a report by The Guardian, this unusual breeding has occurred in Scotland where a breeder mixed a French Bulldog with the Pug and Chinese Crested Dogs to develop the hairless version of Frenchie.
 It is not the first time a litter of French bulldogs has been born, however, it is the first-ever litter of its type in the UK.

 The British Veterinary Association has criticized this act in its official statement.
 They quoted this practice as a form of extreme breeding and said that “some owners are prioritizing novelty over the health of pets”.

 The announcement of BVA further stated that “many dog owners nowadays give preference to freshness or newness in their pet dogs and disregard health concerns.